On the Terminal Location Uncertainty in Elliptical Footprints: Application in Air-to-Ground Links: Performance Analysis

 \subsubsection{Second scenario}

-Figures \ref{Figure9}(a) to (d) visualize the effect of altitude and fading parameter on the outage probability assuming $a=205.2$m and $b=188.5$m.
-It can be observed from Figs. \ref{Figure9}(a) and (b) that achieving a target outage probability of $10^{-4}$ is possible at a higher altitude ($H=480$m for $m=4$ and $\gamma_{\rm{th}}=15$dB) under LOS conditions.
-Conversely, Figs. \ref{Figure9}(c) and (d) indicate that the dominance of the LOS component decreases with an increase in $\overline{\gamma}$, as the target value is attained at lower $m$ values.
+Figures \ref{Figure9}(a) to (d) illustrate the impact of altitude and fading parameters on the probability of outage with $a=259.8$m and $b=212.2$m.
+It is evident from Figs. \ref{Figure9}(a) and (b) that achieving a target outage probability of $10^{-4}$ is feasible at higher altitudes ($H=480$m for $m=4$ and $\gamma_{\rm{th}}=15$dB) under LOS conditions.
+In contrast, Figs. \ref{Figure9}(c) and (d) suggest that the influence of the LOS component diminishes with increasing $\overline{\gamma}$, as the target value is reached at lower values of $m$.